EventStore/EventStore/docs/server/security/user-authorization.md

 [22860,28,17:30:42.271,INF] StreamBasedPolicySelector      Subscribing to $policies at 0
 ```

 If you do not have a valid license, stream policies will log the following error and will not start.
-EventStoreDB will continue to run with the current policy type:
+KurrentDB will continue to run with the current policy type:

 ```
 [22928, 1,17:31:56.879,INF] StreamPolicySelector           Stream Policies plugin is not licensed, stream policy authorization may not be enabled.